saharbagheri/DADAcore16S_single-read/README.md

 <br>

-In this pipeline, species assignment is accomplished through the application of two methods:
+In this pipeline, species-level taxonomy assignment is performed using two complementary methods: DADA2 and VSEARCH and incorporates annotations from different databases: GTDB, Silva, RDP, and a field-specific database (example here: URE).

 1- DADA2: a naive Bayesian classifier method (https://pubmed.ncbi.nlm.nih.gov/17586664/), where a strict requirement of a 100% nucleotide identity match between the reference sequences and the query is employed.
 Four different databases were used for taxonomy assignmnet.
 However, for final assignmnet, GTDB assignment was used and where GTDB was unable to provide an annotation for an ASV, we utilized the corresponding annotation from the URE database.